Allowable Stress Fv' vs Design Shear Vr'

 , for e > dn

-The NDS gives no guidance on how to deal with bending shear for members loaded on both faces when anisotropic materials such as glulam and SCL are used.
+The NDS gives no guidance on how to deal with bending shear for members loaded on both faces.
 In Sizer, this currently applies only to beams with an oblique rotation angle.
+Refer to Oblique Loading for Sizer's design methodology for beams rotated with respect to the load.